tldr-pages/tldr/pages/linux/flash.md

 # flash

-> Flash Cards In Your Terminal.
+> Flash cards in your terminal.
 > More information: <https://github.com/tallguyjenks/fla.sh>.

 - Open a menu of your available flashcard decks for selection: